 Lower Cost

-In addition, your nonprofit will continuously save with a hosted VoIP service by not having to employ dedicated IT staff to maintain it.
+In addition, your nonprofit will continuously save with VoIP by not having to employ dedicated IT staff to maintain it.
 The phone system provider takes care of that for you, and administrative functions are easy enough for a tech-savvy team member.

 You may have light calling usage during the year, but perhaps there are 1 or 2 times in a calendar season when your group reaches out with donation drives.
 In this case, your organization will benefit from no per user pricing fees.
 During these donation drives, you can quickly add phones to your system, without incurring a charge per phone.
 This means you'll only be paying for the minutes and features you used.
-It costs you nothing to put a phone in one of your volunteer's hands.
+It costs you nothing to put a phone in one of your volunteer's hands to handle seasonal call volumes.

-A hosted VoIP phone system can offer your nonprofit organization geographic flexibility, stellar features, easy growth, and lower costs.
-These are the many reasons nonprofits can benefit just as much from hosted VoIP as traditional businesses.
+A hosted VoIP for nonprofit phone system can offer your nonprofit organization geographic flexibility, stellar features, easy growth, and lower costs.
+These are the many reasons NGOs and charities can benefit just as much from a hosted phone system as traditional businesses.